messanlawson/ecr-purger/README.md

 # Deploy
 This can be deployed as a docker container in ECS per general ecs deployment steps.

-## General steps to deploy this as a lambda
+## General steps to deploy this as a lambda function using the serverless framework

 - Install Serverless Framework (https://serverless.com/framework/docs/providers/aws/guide/installation/)